dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 <aside>
 <div class="alert alert-info">
 <strong>Note:</strong>
-The final syntax for conditionals is not finalyzed.
+The final syntax for conditionals is not finalized.
 In particular, currently only <code>instantiate="if ..."</code> is part of the MDV specification.
 However, Web UI supports both <code>instantiate="if ..."</code> and
 <code>if="..."</code> and it will later provide feedback whenever one is